-In summary, although the decline in the coefficient of variation displayed in Figure 2 suggests that a process of interest-rate convergence in Japan occurred during our sample period, the results from the VECM suggest that might be too simple of a characterization of the actual process of integration.
+In summary, although the decline in the coefficient of variation displayed in Figure 2 suggests that a process of interest rate convergence in Japan occurred during our sample period, the results from the VECM suggest that might be too simple a characterization of the actual process of integration.
 Rather, it appears that there were several long-run relationships characterized by regions that shared common stochastic elements, and the magnitude of the common trends differed.

-V. Conclusions
+VI.
+Conclusions

-The results from a variety of time-series tests presented in this paper are broadly suggestive of capital market integration during the Meiji-Taisho era.
+The results from a variety of time-series tests presented in this paper are broadly suggestive of capital market integration during the Meiji and Taisho periods.
 Evidence from cointegration tests as well as examination of correlations of rates across regions suggests that rates co-varied and had persistent long-run relationships, although precisely when integration took place during our sample period depends on the choice of statistical test and how convergence is defined.
-The Japanese capital market also appears to be efficient in that all available information was used by arbitrageurs to eliminate pure profit opportunities in the lending market.
-That is, at least relation to the financial centers based in Kanto and Kinki, interest-rate differentials with other regions did not exhibit random walks.
-Results from both Engle-Granger tests on pairs of regions and Johansen's
+The Japanese capital market also appeared to be efficient in that all available information was used by arbitrageurs to eliminate pure profit opportunities in the lending market.
+That is, at least in relation to the financial centers based in Kanto and Kinki, interest rate differentials with other regions did not exhibit random walks.
+Results from both Engle-Granger tests on pairs of regions and Johansen's procedure suggest that interest rates did not deviate from each other in the long run.
+Moreover, when a core financial center (such as the Kanto region of Japan) experienced an interest rate "shock," it had permanent but small effects on outlying regions.
+In future research, we hope to complement the results presented here by examining the factors that impeded or accelerated the formation of a national capital market in Japan during this period.

-27 In recent research, Landon-Lane and Rockoff (2007) suggest that financial markets in the U.S. were integrated in the sense that monetary shocks were transmitted from one region to another.
-Related to the analysis presented here, they find that interest-rate shocks were commonly transmitted from the core to the periphery, but also that some shocks also originated outside of the financial centers.
+^{27.} In recent research, Landon-Lane and Rockoff (2007) suggest that financial markets in the United States were integrated in the sense that monetary shocks were transmitted from one region to another.
+Related to the analysis presented here, they find that interest rate shocks were commonly transmitted from the core to the periphery, but also that some shocks originated outside of the financial centers.